 After driving in Iceland for several days (read about that HERE and HERE), we ended our 6-day itinerary exploring Reykjavik for the weekend.
 Reykjavik is the northernmost capital of the world and such a unique little city.

 Quick Tips on Reykjavik

 - Everyone speaks English

 - It’s the most expensive city I’ve ever visited

 - They have a lot of happy hour options

 - They have a great cafe culture

-- We visited Iceland in May and it was still cold, but I’m always cold.
+- We visited Iceland in May, and it was still cold, but I’m always cold.
 The temps ranged from 35º- 50ºF

 Where to Stay in Reykjavik

 You don’t need a car to explore the city center if you’re staying nearby.
 The city is very walkable.
 We had an Airbnb near Hallgrímskirkja church and were able to walk everywhere twice per day.
 We even kept running into the same strangers because that’s how small the town is.
 A safe bet would be to stay anywhere near the center.

 Where to Eat Cheap in Reykjavik

 As I mentioned, Reykjavik is the most expensive city I’ve ever visited.
-From what I’ve learned the food costs so much because importation is expensive, so is labor, and so is farming.
+From what I’ve learned, food costs so much because importation is expensive, so is labor, and so is farming.
 Liquor is costly!

 For breakfast, we would have coffee and a pastry.
-They have several great local bakeries, and we were never disappointed with the sweets.
-Our first morning there we splurged and created a “cafe crawl” of our own.
+They have several excellent local bakeries, and we were never disappointed with the sweets.
+Our first morning there, we splurged and created a “cafe crawl” of our own.

-There’s actually an app you can download to see what time restaurants have their happy hours in Reykjavik—that’s how popular they are!
+There’s an app you can download to see what time restaurants have their happy hours in Reykjavik—that’s how popular they are!

-We visited Apotek Restaurant for drinks and loved everything we were served.
-Try Brennivín, Icelandic’s signature beverage also known as “the black death”.
+We visited Apotek Restaurant for drinks and loved everything we ordered.
+Try Brennivín, Icelandic’s signature beverage, also known as “the black death.”
 It’s seriously not that bad, especially when it’s in mojito form.

 source: flickr.comsource: bostonglobe.com

-Across the street from the yummy hot dogs, you’ll find Harpa, a stunning concert hall and a conference center.
+Across the street from the yummy hot dogs, you’ll find Harpa, a stunning concert hall, and a conference center.
 It has a glass facade and makes for some fun photos inside.

 The best view of the city is definitely from the top of the Hallgrímskirkja church.
 It’s the largest church in the country and right in the city center.
 You’ll get a 360º view over all of Reykjavik from the top of the tower.
 It costs $15 for two tickets.

 Of course, my favorite part of Reykjavik was all the color!
-Iceland isn’t the sunniest destination, but the colorful homes really brought the city to life.
+Iceland isn’t the sunniest destination, but the colorful homes brought the city to life.
 There’s also tons of cool street art and plenty of fun shops to wander around for hours.

 How cool is this building?!